ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ~~~
 {: #fig-replay title="Replay attack example"}

+Applications SHOULD constrain tokens to a single origin unless the use case can
+accommodate such replay attacks.
+Replays are also possible if the client
+redeems a token sent as part of 0-RTT data.
+If successful token redemption
+produces side effects, origins SHOULD implement an anti-replay mechanism to
+mitigate the harm of such replays.
+See {{TLS13, Section 8}} and
+{{?RFC9001, Section 9.2}} for details about anti-replay mechanisms, as well as
+{{?RFC8470, Section 3}} for discussion about safety considerations for 0-RTT
+HTTP data.

+## Token Exhaustion Attacks

-Moreover, when a Client holds cross-origin tokens with empty contexts, it
+When a Client holds cross-origin tokens with empty contexts, it
 is possible for any Origin in the cross-origin set to deplete that Client
 set of tokens.
 To prevent this from happening, tokens can be scoped to single
 Origins (with non-empty origin_info) such that they can only be redeemed for